angelfish dominance

 Angelfish in open conflict will engage in the following behavior:

-• Rapid color change: When it’s a fight between two angelfish, the dominant angelfish will develop a more vibrant coloring.
+- Rapid color change: When there’s a fight between two angelfish, the dominant angelfish will develop a more vibrant coloring.
 The weaker angelfish’s color will turn dull and pale.

-• Biting: When in a community tank, angelfish will bite the fins and tail of other fish.
-However, when it’s two angelfish going up against each other, they will bite each other’s mouths.
+- Biting: When in a community tank, angelfish will bite the fins and tails of other fish.
+However, when two angelfish go up against each other, they will bite each other’s mouths.

 How Angelfish Mate